Racial reckoning in the Caribbean: Former colony confronts the Netherlands over coronavirus aid conditions

 “Take a look at what the Dutch[government]is doing with respect to its own citizens in Europe who are overwhelmingly white in terms of covid assistance, covid relief for small business, and being part of a funding mechanism for all of Europe,” said Peter Choharis, the Washington lawyer who filed the petition on behalf of Sint Maarten’s parliament.
 “Compare that to what they’re doing on the islands, which is, ‘You need to accumulate more debt and agree to our demands.’ ”

-Rolando Brison, the had of Sint Maarten’s parliament, said 12 of the 15 members of the chamber backed the petition.
+Rolando Brison, the head of Sint Maarten’s parliament, said 12 of the 15 members of the chamber backed the petition.
 But Dutch officials questioned its legality, arguing its specific language had never been approved in a public hearing.
-They also said past legal challenges to Dutch fiscal edicts and claims of neocolonialism have been stuck down by local courts.
+They also said past legal challenges to Dutch fiscal edicts and claims of neocolonialism have been struck down by local courts.

 “At the end of the day sides will always have opinions on who is right and who is wrong,” Johnson said, “but it is the people that should be allowed to make the final call, so maybe we've reached the time for a constitutional referendum that asks the question: Independence, yes or no.”

-Note: Correction: Grisha Heyliger-Marten’s name was misspelled in an earlier version of this article.